 - Anaphlyactoid reactions are clinically indistinguishable from anaphylaxis, however, they are not IgE mediated, and do not require a prior exposure.
 They occur via direct stimulation of mast cells, and can be caused by agents such as NSAIDs, opioids, blood transfusions and even exercise.

-- Initial ABC approach – secure airway and obtain IV access.
+- Initial ABC approach – secure the airway and obtain IV access.
 Give 100% oxygen.
-Lower head of bed to restore blood volume.
+Lower the head of the bed to restore blood volume.

 - Consider intubation